 10. Themes and templates for websites

 If you know how to design and code, website templates and themes are a great thing to digitally sell.
-There is a lot of interest in themes in the best website builders and ecommerce platforms like WordPress CMS, Magento Commerce, Shopify and so on.
+There is a lot of interest in themes in website builders and best ecommerce platforms like WordPress CMS, Magento Commerce, Shopify and so on.

 11. Custom fonts and logos